404notDeeksha/leetcode-solutions/linkedLists/fundamentals.md

 | Direct access          | Yes (random access)      | No (sequential access)   |
 | Insert/Delete          | Costly (need shifting)   | Efficient (update links) |
 | Extra memory           | No (just data)           | Yes (data + pointer)     |

+## Real-Life Applications of Linked Lists

+Linked lists are widely used in scenarios where dynamic memory allocation and efficient insertions/deletions are needed:

+- **Image viewers**: Browsing forward and backward through images.
+- **Music playlists**: Navigating songs in order, supporting next/previous operations.
+- **Browser cache**: Implementing LRU (Least Recently Used) caches, where the oldest visited site is removed when the cache is full.
+- **Undo/Redo functionality**: In editors, where each action is a node in a linked list.
+- **Memory management**: Keeping track of free memory blocks.
+- **Implementation of stacks and queues**: Linked lists allow dynamic sizing for these structures.